MikeParish/mikecodes/_posts/2021-03-24-php-for-sharing-navbars-footers-and-other-repeated-elements-across-a-website.md

 category: webdev
 ---

-One thing I was thinking about when writing the [424 Recording Vue App](https://mikeparish.github.io/mikecodes/webdev/2021/03/23/424-recording-vue-app.html) post a couple days ago was implementing a navbar and footer across [424recording.com](https://424recording.com), the static website on which the Vue app is based.
+One thing I was thinking about when writing the [424 Recording Vue App](https://mikeparish.github.io/mikecodes/webdev/2021/03/23/424-recording-vue-app.html) post yesterday was implementing a navbar and footer across [424recording.com](https://424recording.com), the static website on which the Vue app is based.

-I wanted to do this without copying the HTML for these elements from page to page, which becomes a headache anytime the site is updated and/or as the number of pages on the site grows.
+I wanted to do this without copying the HTML for these elements from page to page, which becomes a headache any time the site is updated and/or as the number of pages on the site grows.

 As I mentioned in the previous post, I violated the DRY (Don't Repeat Yourself) Principle with repeating HTML for two reasons:
 1. Lack of knowledge at the time of the site's creation four years ago
-2. The site's origin as a two page website consisting of a landing page and a contact page (where copying over the navbar was a simple solution to get the site up and running, but which was then carried over as a bad habit into future iterations of the site)
+2. The site's origin as a two page website consisting of a landing page and a contact page (where copying over the navbar was a simple solution to get the site up and running, but which was then carried over as a bad habit into future iterations)

 Over time, while learning about web development and working on other projects, it became clear that there was a better solution, one that would involve either the use of PHP or JavaScript/jQuery to display repeated HTML across different pages of the site.